If an armed suspect walked onto a school campus in Mountain View prepared to open fire, would the city be ready?

 That's the question that hung over a panel of school officials, police and mental health counselors during a town hall on school safety Wednesday evening.
 Panelists advocated for a careful balance of safety drills and security measures -- without traumatizing young kids in the process -- that could make school campuses safe havens for children.
 District officials also suggested they could look into metal detectors, fences, cameras and other means to safeguard kids.

-The panel emphasized the importance of preventative measures and weighed whether mental health counselors, school staff and parents could do more to prevent bullying and isolation.
+The panel also emphasized the importance of preventative measures and weighed whether mental health counselors, school staff and parents could do more to prevent bullying and childhood isolation.

-Superintendent Ayinde Rudolph said school districts like Mountain View Whisman have an obligation to keep children safe in the event of a shooting, and regularly train school staff on how to best respond to an active shooter on campus.
-The district follows a strategy developed by the Santa Clara County Police Officers Association called Run, Hide, Defend, which calls for evacuation as a first resort and fighting an active shooter who manages to break into a barricaded classroom.
+Superintendent Ayinde Rudolph said school districts like Mountain View Whisman have an obligation to keep kids safe in the event of a shooting, and regularly train school staff for how to best respond to an active shooter on campus.
+The district follows a strategy developed by the Santa Clara County Police Officers Association called Run, hide, defend, which calls for evacuation as a first resort and fighting an active shooter who manages to break into a barricaded classroom.